bictorv/tops20-chaos/README.md

 Based on [old code](https://github.com/PDP-10/sri-nic/tree/master/files/src/mit/monitor) for TOPS-20 version 5 from MIT and SRI, ported into the [PANDA TOPS-20 version 7](https://github.com/PDP-10/panda), but in a separate tree to perhaps make it easier to port to other TOPS-20 distros/versions.

 See [the Chaosnet report](https://chaosnet.net/amber.html#The-TOPS_002d20_002fTENEX-Implementation) for documentation.
+See [Chaosnet.net](https://chaosnet.net) for more info about Chaosnet.

 For transmitting and receiving Chaosnet packets, the standard Chaos-over-IP encapsulation is used ([see description](https://github.com/bictorv/chaosnet-bridge/blob/master/README.md#chaos-over-ip)), so you need to have TCP/IP configured and working.
 (It pays off to specify the FQDN of your system in `HOSTS.TXT`.)

-See [Chaosnet.net](https://chaosnet.net) for more info about Chaosnet.

 ## Installation

-Begin by installing a Panda system and get Internet working on it.
-For this, you probably need to be running on a KL (emulator).
-The Chaosnet code has only been tried on a KL.
+Begin by installing a [Panda](https://github.com/PDP-10/panda) system and get Internet working on it.
+For this, you probably need to be running on a KL (or emulator, such as [KLH10](https://github.com/PDP-10/klh10) or perhaps [simh](https://github.com/simh/simh)).
+The Chaosnet code has only been tried on a KLH10-KL (but since it relies only on IP working, it "should" work on other systems too).

-Then restore the tape file `chaos.tpr` using `DUMPER`.
+Then restore the tape file `chaos.tps` using `DUMPER`.

 To generate the monitor, connect to `<CHAOS.MONITOR-SOURCES>` and submit `MONGEN.CTL`.
 Install `MONITR.EXE` in `SYSTEM:`, and `CHAFDS.UNV` and `MONSYM.UNV`in `SYS:` (e.g. `<CHAOS.SUBSYS>`, see [below](#client-programs)).